Diablo (Marvel Comics): Fictional character biography

 It was later revealed that Diablo had a romantic relationship with the woman who became the criminal Gilded Lily.
 Diablo was freed from prison by Gilded Lily, though he turned against her and was defeated by Alpha Flight.
 Diablo later attacked the Fantastic Four, again using elementals against them.
 Diablo conquered the country of Tierra del Maiz, and in another clash with Alpha Flight, he was apparently killed.

 However, Diablo survived and reappeared again later.
 He was later responsible for the destruction of the Fantastic Four's headquarters, Pier 4.
 He aided the Fantastic Four in driving the chaos demon Shuma-Gorath back to its home dimension.

 He was later seen in Vieques, an island-municipality of Puerto Rico, where he helped Spider-Man and the Human Torch defeat a giant radioactive sea monster that was devouring the residents and tourists.

 During The Gauntlet storyline, Diablo is present with Electro, Ana Kravinoff, Sasha Kravinoff, and Alyosha Kravinoff when Mattie Franklin is sacrificed as part of a ritual that resurrects Vladimir Kravinoff as a humanoid lion creature.

 During the Origin of the Species storyline, Diablo is invited by Doctor Octopus to join his supervillain team, where he promises them that they will receive a reward in exchange for securing some specific items for him.
-Ever since Lily Hollister's baby was stolen by the Chameleon, Spider-Man had been going on a rampage against any villains involved.
-The police recovered a web ball containing Spot, Diablo, and Overdrive.
+After Lily Hollister's baby is kidnapped by the Chameleon, Spider-Man embarks on a rampage against any villains involved.
+The police recover a web ball containing Spot, Diablo, and Overdrive.

 In Secret Avengers, Scorpio recruits Diablo into the Masters of Evil.

-During the "One World Under Doom" storyline, Diablo is among the prisoners who escape during a mass-prison break at the Raft.
-He attempts to experiment on the locals in the Yucatán Peninsula, only to be confronted by the Superior Avengers.
-Onslaught briefly wipes Diablo's mind, enabling him to be detained.